Do Genes Influence Personality?

 In that work, researchers calculated heritability estimates—in lay terms, the amount of variation in personality that is explained by genes—by examining personality similarity between twin pairs.
 For identical twins, heritability estimates hovered around 46%, and 23% for fraternal twins (a heritability of 1.00 means that all variance is genetic; Jang et al., 1996).
 Together, this early work was very clear in its suggestion that there are some genetic influences on personality.
-The next question, was of course, which genes would be the biggest players in the gene-to-personality pathways?
+The next question was, of course, which genes would be the biggest players in the gene-to-personality pathways?

 The early work in twins is suggestive of the possibility that eventually, with enough knowledge about human DNA, scientists will be able to discover a specific gene for, well, for anything related to personality, preferences, intelligence, or physical characteristics.
 That's a potentially exciting domain of future research, and one that researchers have examined very vigorously in the last 15 years or so.
 In this work, affectionately referred to as "gene for" studies by one of my colleagues, researchers looked for specific small repeating sections of genes (single nucleotide polymorphisms or SNPs) that identified a version of a specific gene.
 The SNPs usually were related to the specific production or reception of neuropeptides implicated in any number of social behaviors in non-humans.
 One really famous SNP is the APOE4 genetic polymorphism, which has been linked to increased risk for Alzheimer's Disease in humans.
 Another one is the GG variant of the oxytocin receptor gene rs53576, which is associated with increased oxytocin receptors in the brain.

-The critical point in these "gene for" studies is that, if we know what parts of personality that a specific neuropeptide influences, then its genetic variants should predict behavior in a similar fashion.
+The critical point in these "gene for" studies is that, if we know what parts of personality a specific neuropeptide influences, then its genetic variants should predict behavior in a similar fashion.
 More specifically, knowing how oxytocin influences personality (although oxytocin's influence on behavior is still in question) would suggest that knowing variations in specific SNPs on the oxytocin receptor gene should help us predict personality.

 So, then genes don't influence personality?

-The current prevailing genetic evidence seems to suggest that we actually don't have genes for personality.
+The current prevailing genetic evidence appears to suggest that we actually don't have specific genes for personality.
 And this conclusion doesn't come from a lack of trying: The US government has spent billions on genetic research.
 Billions.
 BILLIONS!!!
 When I think about all the money that went into this "gene for" research, I want to throw myself out the second floor window of the psychology building.
 The fall wouldn't kill me, but I imagine it would hurt just as bad as it does to realize that much of our research funding was flushed down the "gene for" toilet.

-Of course, the conclusion that genes don't influence personality is most certainly wrong, after all, we have decades of twin research showing similarity in personality between identical twins.
+Of course, the conclusion that genes don't influence personality is most certainly wrong.
+After all, we have decades of twin research showing similarity in personality between identical twins.
 At least some of that similarity has to be genetic.
 Are we missing something that might help uncover the great mystery linking genes and personality?

 Take a longer look at the genes.

 One potentially promising approach involves examining many candidate genes that relate to a specific biological system associated with personality.
-In one such approach, Jamie Derringer led a consortium of researchers in an examination of a collection of SNPs associated with Dopamine in prior research, and then examined associations between this collection of SNPs and sensation seeking behavior.
+In one such approach, Jamie Derringer led a consortium of researchers in an examination of a collection of SNPs associated with dopamine in prior research, and then examined associations between this collection of SNPs and sensation seeking behavior.
 Sensation seeking is a personality trait that is linked to a number of behavioral disorders relating to substance use and addiction—and much of the human and non-human research indicates that dopamine plays a role in this behavior.

 This work differs from the "gene for" research of the past because it doesn't rely on the association of a single SNP related to dopamine influencing sensation seeking.
 Rather, the study looks at a number of SNPs related to dopamine in prior research, to determine if these SNPs work in concert to influence dopamine levels, and sensation seeking more broadly.
 This approach is appealing because it involves conceiving of genes and personality not as simple one-to-one relationships, but instead, as complex systems of genes that work in concert to express a personality trait.